stat4701/2014/_posts/2014-03-02-MayankMisra-Assignment1.md

 A [checklist for creating data products](http://www.juiceanalytics.com/writing/a-checklist-for-creating-data-products/)

 [![](http://www.juiceanalytics.com/wp-content/uploads/2013/10/JuiceChecklist-ProductManager.png)](http://media.juiceanalytics.com/downloads/JuiceChecklist-ProductManager.pdf)

->> Expand on :
-Its different from information graphics
-Strength and Weaknesses of the current trend
-A balanced approach
-High priesthood of data scientists and analysts
-I come not to praise Caesar but to burry him

 ### Approach
 The choice of an approach depends on the time available and the frequency of analysis.
 In addition, the visualization choices will differ immensely for a business decision makers than for the general public.